Ircam-WAM/improtech-website/pages/Program.md

 #### Metrical Polyrhythms and Polytemporality in live Improvisation Settings
 Sami Amiris, Antonis Ladopoulos

+Artistic explorations of two improvising musicians who dare to dwell on the fringe of polytemporality and metrical polyrhythmicity.
+The musicians forming the critically acclaimed Phos Duo, expand their horizons by each expanding on distinct metrical surfaces - thus each one has a different sense of the whole than the other, like observers with different speeds in the theory of relativity - while still listening to each other and interacting.
+To make this possible in practice, a new type of metronomic sequencer - like an individual mechanical conductor - is used, capable of handling different timings simultaneously and independently from channel to channel, but still controllable overall.
+The result is an exciting and challenging musical environment that the duo finds fruitful for the creation of new musical textures, both through-composed and improvised.

 ##### 12:15
 #### GesTCom as an Interactive Tool for Improvisation
 Pavlos Antoniadis